 - 1. A variety of frames can be found in the Interiors library category.
-Place a wall or desk frame in your plan and create a camera view in which it can be seen. - 2.
-Select 3D> Material Painter and confirm that there is a checkmark next to Material Painter Component Mode . - 3.
-Click the Material Painter button to open the Select Library Object dialog and select a painting, photo or print from the Artwork library. - Move your cursor over the middle area of the frame and click to apply the selected artwork.
+Place a wall or desk frame in your plan and create a camera view in which it can be seen. - Select 3D> Material Painter and confirm that there is a checkmark next to Material Painter Component Mode 1. - 3.
+Click the Material Painter is button to open the Select Material dialog and choose a painting, photo or print from the Artwork library.

+4. Move your cursor over the middle area of the frame and click to apply the selected artwork.

 The artwork displayed in a frame can also be specified in the frame's specification dialog.
-See "Symbol Object Specification Dialogs" on page 823 of the Reference Manual.
+See "Symbol Object Specification Dialogs" on page 844 of the Reference Manual.